Even Elon Musk Is Feeling 'AI Existential Dread'—And He's Not Alone

 From bots to backlash: controversy around Grok's AI "girlfriend"

-While Musk voices philosophical concern over AI’s future, some of the projects under his brand are already drawing criticism.
+While Musk voices philosophical concerns over AI’s future, some of the projects under his brand are already drawing criticism.
 One recent flashpoint is the introduction of Ani, a flirtatious anime-inspired “AI girlfriend” embedded in the Grok app.

-Ani has been designed with suggestive aesthetics and mannerisms, but is accessible through an app rated for users as young as 12.
+Ani has been designed with suggestive aesthetics and mannerisms but is accessible through an app rated for users as young as 12.
 This has sparked backlash online, with critics questioning the appropriateness of placing a sexualized character within easy reach of minors.

 It's yet another example of how AI isn’t just a technical issue, but a cultural and ethical one.
 What we choose to build with AI—and who we build it for—will shape how society responds to this technology in the long term.